Highlights of St. Martin & St. Barts

 St. Maarten

-Dutch side is best known for its festive nightlife, beautiful beaches, duty-free jewelry shopping and cocktails made from the native rum-based guavaberry liqueur, luxury timeshare resorts and casinos.
-Be sure to have a happy hour cocktail at Maho beach and watch the afternoon international flight take off or land really close to the beach where tourists get “blown away” by the jet propulsion.
-The limestone cliffs of Cupecoy beach on the southwest tip of the island is a perfect place to view the sunset with the island of Saba looms in the distance.
+Here you can watch the afternoon international flight take off or land really close to the beach; tourists get “blown away” by the jet propulsion.
+The limestone cliffs of Cupecoy Beach on the southwest tip of the islands are pretty.
+This is a perfect place to view the sunset with the island of Saba in the distance.

 St. Martin

-French side is best known for its nude beaches, duty-free shopping in outdoor markets and French and West Indian Caribbean cuisine.
-For the best view of both sides of the island, take a taxi to Pic Paradis and hike up to the top to see stunning views of Orient Bay, the ruins of Fort St. Louis and Simpson bay lagoon.
+For the best view of both sides of the island, take a taxi to Pic Paradis and hike up to the top.
+Here you can see stunning views of Orient Bay, the ruins of Fort St. Louis, and Simpson Bay lagoon.

 St. Barts

-St. Barts (St. Barthelemy) is a small French island known for its European charm and exudes a seductive blend of natural beauty and a relaxed island feel.
-Explore quaint coastal villages and snorkel the clear waters with vibrant coral reefs.
-The easiest way to see the entire island in just a few hours, is to rent a small car or moped.
-Be sure to watch small planes land on one of the world’s shortest and dangerous runways.
+The easiest way to see the entire island in just a few hours is to rent a small Jeep or moped.
+Be sure to watch small planes land on one of the world’s shortest and most dangerous runways.
 Eat a “Cheeseburger in Paradise” at Le Select – where Jimmy Buffett introduced this popular meal.

 Anguilla

-Anguilla is very flat and is fringed by white sand beaches.
-It lies only 12 miles to the north of St. Martin and is 16 miles long and about 3.5 miles wide.
-Its long thin shape gave the island its name (French: anguille, “eel”).
 The territory includes several small uninhabited offshore islands.
-Your crew will sail you to enjoy far-away cays and very good for beaching and snorkeling.
-The largest is Dog island and the Prickly Pear Cays are ideal for a lunch stop.
-There are a few Scuba diving balls to explore wrecks.
+Your crew will sail you to enjoy far-away cays that are very good for their beaches and snorkeling.
+The largest is Dog Island with Prickly Pear Cays being an ideal lunch stop.
+There are also a few SCUBA diving mooring balls to explore wrecks.